 Beyond original dystopian dramas, thinky comedies, and next-day broadcast releases, Hulu has also taken a swing at live TV streaming with its imaginatively titled Hulu + Live TV.
 Despite the name, the crew here at CableTV.com likes it so much we’ve named it our best value streamer.

 For $69.99 or $75.99 a month, in addition to on-demand Hulu content, Hulu + Live TV gives you over 75 live cable channels and, depending on your area, a near-complete local network lineup.
 As of December 2021, either Hulu + Live TV plan includes the Disney+/ESPN+ bundle to take the sting out of its recent price hike.

-That all sounds good until you scan the cable channels and notice favorites like AMC, IFC, Hallmark, and WEtv are nowhere to be found.
-Several other streaming services lack these channels, too—we recommend making up the difference with Philo, which carries them all for just $25 a month.
+That all sounds good until you scan the cable channels and notice favorites like AMC, IFC, and BBC America are nowhere to be found.
+Other streaming services lack these channels, too—we recommend making up the difference with Philo, which carries them all for just $25 a month.